-Source: UW’s rivalry game at Oregon to be canceled due to increase in positive COVID-19 cases inside Huskies’ program
+UW’s rivalry game at Oregon canceled due to increase in positive COVID-19 cases inside Huskies’ program

 Contact tracing protocols might also make it difficult for the Huskies to return for the Pac-12 championship game on Dec.
 18. The Centers for Disease Control and Prevention (CDC) recommends a 14-day quarantine for close contacts following a suspected exposure, and both King County Public Health and UW continue to adhere to that protocol.

-And even if UW is cleared to play on Dec.
+Even if UW is cleared to play on Dec.
 18, there’s no guarantee the Huskies will ultimately qualify for the conference title game.
 After all, Pac-12 policy states that, “in the event that the average number of conference games falls to 4 or below, the two teams with the best winning percentage (both divisional and cross-divisional) within the conference will participate in the Pac- 12 Football Championship Game (regardless of division affiliation).”

 A net-loss of three Pac-12 games or more this week would drive the average number of conference games to four or below.
 And currently, the teams with the top two winning percentages are Pac-12 South contenders USC (4-0) and Colorado (3-0).
 The Trojans play at rival UCLA on Saturday afternoon, while the Buffs host Utah on Friday night.